 Feather Moss Facts

 Ptilium has long narrow stems that garnish feather-like pedals on the tips.
 Generally, this moss is green and will often vary in lighter or darker shades depending on how much sun it receives.
-Feather moss is often misclassified with fern moss because of it’s similar come like appearance.
+Feather moss is often misclassified with fern moss because of its similar cone-like appearance.

 Like many mosses, feather moss tends to prefer to be on the more acidic side of potential hydrogen.
 In the wild, this plant is often found on very acidic soil or rocks with highly acidic surfaces.
 Ideal PH levels will be in a range of 5.0 to 6.0 but this moss can survive more neutral levels.